 In addition to being a leader in the field of medical rehabilitation, Burke also conducts clinical research.
-Patients admitted to Burke Rehabilitation Hospital may have the opportunity to participate in cutting edge medical research for ongoing studies within the hospital or with Burke Medical Research Institute, an on-campus research partner.
+Patients admitted to Burke Rehabilitation Hospital may have the opportunity to participate in cutting edge medical research for ongoing studies within the hospital or with Burke Neurological Institute, an on-campus research partner.
 Current studies being conducted include: stroke, brain injury, spinal cord injury, and pharmacological studies to name just a few.
 Learn more about current studies.